Go to work or call in sick?

 However, Dr. Brown recommends staying home and getting some rest so you don’t spread the infection to your colleagues.

 “You can choose to take an analgesic like acetaminophen and give yourself 48 hours to feel better,” she says.
 It’s a good idea to drink lots of fluids and wash your hands frequently so you don’t spread the infection.
 She also recommends some comfort food: “That advice your mother gave you about having chicken soup for a sore throat actually has some medical research behind it and you will get better faster!”
+But if chicken soup is not your thing, here are 3 more sore throat remedies that may already be in your pantry.

 Dr. Brown’s advice for a fever is simple: stay home.
 And be wary of the flu.
 “One of the most common symptoms of the flu is a fever, in addition to body aches and pains,” she says.
 If your fever is accompanied by these symptoms, you should definitely stay home; you could spread the infection to others and are more vulnerable to other infections as well.
+Check out these natural home remedies to help bring down your fever.

 Friedman agrees: “Employees should not feel that there is something heroic about coming to work contagious,” she says.
 “Most employers do not want employees who have contagious flu symptoms to come into the office.”

-Symptom: Body aches and chills
+When to call in sick: Body aches and chills

 Body aches and chills are far from fun.
 “Chills are the result of a change in body temperature and are equivalent to a fever,” says Dr. Brown.
 “So stay home.”

 You know the drill: there’s an ache along the sides of your head and behind your eyes.
 This is often caused by stress.
 If you feel an ache around your eyes and cheekbones, it may be a sinus infection, while headaches that involve one side of the head are usually a migraine.
 Treat headaches on an case-by-case basis.
 For example, a stress-induced headache will usually go away in a few hours, while a migraine usually warrants rest in a dark, quiet room.
+Here are 8 signs stress is making you sick.

 “The most serious kind of headache is one that is associated with neck stiffness, high fever and vomiting,” says Dr. Brown.
 That kind of headache could mean meningitis, more common in younger people.
 Call in sick and book an appointment with your doctor right way.